|Major Groups > Stinkhorns > Phallus rubicundus|

 by Michael Kuo

-Immature Fruiting Body: Like a whitish to pale brown "egg"; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: Like a whitish "egg"; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.

 Cite this page as:

 Kuo, M. (2019, December).
 Phallus rubicundus.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/phallus_rubicundus.html